awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 **New features**

 1. Added the restricted password management feature\.
 Restricted password management enables you to restrict who can manage user passwords and password expiration changes by using the parameter `rds.restrict_password_commands` and the role `rds_password`\.
-For more information, see [Restricting Password Management](AuroraPostgreSQL.Security.md#RestrictPasswordMgmt)\.
+For more information, see [Restricting password management](AuroraPostgreSQL.Security.md#RestrictPasswordMgmt)\.

-## Version 2\.1, Compatible with PostgreSQL 10\.5<a name="AuroraPostgreSQL.Updates.20180305.21"></a>
+## Version 2\.1, compatible with PostgreSQL 10\.5<a name="AuroraPostgreSQL.Updates.20180305.21"></a>

 This version of Aurora PostgreSQL is compatible with PostgreSQL 10\.5\.
-For more information about the improvements in release 10\.5, see [PostgreSQL Release 10\.5](https://www.postgresql.org/docs/current/static/release-10-5.html)\.
+For more information about the improvements in release 10\.5, see [PostgreSQL release 10\.5](https://www.postgresql.org/docs/current/static/release-10-5.html)\.

 **Topics**
 + [Version 2\.1\.1](#AuroraPostgreSQL.Updates.20180305.211)